Women, Men, and Sexual Unions in the Middle Ages

 View table of contents and excerpt

-Awarded the 2012 Joan Kelly Book Prize by the American Historical Association
+Awarded the 2012 Joan Kelly Memorial Prize in Women's History by the American Historical Association

 "This fascinating study of heterosexual pair bonds over a thousand years of European history is a timely argument that while indissoluble monogamous marriage blessed by the Church was culturally dominant in the Middle Ages, it was by no means universally accepted or practised.
 Ruth Mazo Karras convincingly challenges the common assumption that pre-Christian practice involved clearly delineated categories of marriage in which the transfer of property determined validity."—TLS